-- Dried feces in the fur can be removed by using a flea comb. - Use a warm, damp cloth to stroke the kittens' fur.
-This simulates how a mother cat would groom her kittens. - A small amount of dawn soap on the warm, damp cloth will help to remove any lingering dirt/fleas that may be present.
-This is only to be done once weekly at most. - Dipping dirty feet or tails in warm water is also helpful. - Be aware that some kittens may not enjoy being wet, so they may protest.
-Be careful of escapees and their sharp claws! - Dry kittens well so that they do not get chilled.
+- •Dried feces in the fur can be removed by using a flea comb. - •Use a warm, damp cloth to stroke the kittens' fur.
+This simulates how a mother cat would groom her kittens. - •A small amount of dawn soap on the warm, damp cloth will help to remove any lingering dirt/fleas that may be present.
+This is only to be done once weekly at most. - •Dipping dirty feet or tails in warm water is also helpful. - •Be aware that some kittens may not enjoy being wet, so they may protest.
+Be careful of escapees and their sharp claws! - •Dry kittens well so that they do not get chilled. - •Play with your kitten with toys instead of your hand, this will prevent your kitten from thinking you are a toy and scratching and biting you. - •Heat Rice Socks in microwave for 1 minute maximum.
+This will provide up to 60 minutes of warmth. - •If your kitten is having issues using their litter-box try having more than one litter box in the room. - •Do not give dairy products such as cow's milk to your foster.